SahilJadhav03/Smart-IT-Ticket-Prioritizer/README.md

 6. Access the application:
    Open your browser and navigate to `http://127.0.0.1:5000`

-## Usage
+## How to Use the Tool

-### Web Interface
+### Web Interface Walkthrough

 1. **Submit a Ticket**:
-   - Navigate to the "Submit Ticket" page
+   - Navigate to the "Submit Ticket" page by clicking the "Submit Ticket" link in the navigation bar
-   - Fill in the ticket title and description
+   - Fill in the ticket title with a concise description of the issue (e.g., "Cannot connect to WiFi")
+   - Provide a detailed description in the description field (e.g., "My laptop was working fine yesterday, but now I cannot connect to the company WiFi network.
+I've tried restarting my computer but it didn't help.")
+   - As you type, the system will show a real-time preview of the predicted priority and team assignment
-   - Submit the form to automatically classify and assign the ticket
+   - Click the "Submit Ticket" button to create and classify your ticket
+   - You'll be redirected to the homepage where you can see your newly created ticket

 2. **View Tickets**:
-   - The homepage shows recent tickets
+   - The homepage shows the 10 most recent tickets with their priority levels and team assignments
+   - Priority levels are color-coded:
+     - 🔴 Critical (Red): System-wide issues needing immediate attention
+     - 🟠 High (Orange): Urgent issues affecting multiple users
+     - 🟡 Medium (Yellow): Important issues affecting a few users
+     - 🟢 Low (Green): Non-urgent requests or minor issues
-   - Use the "View All Tickets" page to see all tickets with filtering options
+   - Click on "View All Tickets" to see the complete ticket history
+   - On the tickets page, you can:
+     - Search for specific tickets using the search box
+     - Filter tickets by priority (Critical, High, Medium, Low)
+     - Filter tickets by team (Network, Hardware, Software, Security)
+     - Click on ticket rows to see their full details

+3. **Dashboard Features**:
+   - Tickets are displayed with most recent first
+   - Each ticket shows:
+     - Title and a preview of the description
+     - Priority level with color coding
+     - Assigned team
+     - Creation date and time
+   - The tickets view provides a comprehensive overview of all IT support requests

-### API Usage
+### API Usage for Integration

-The application provides a REST API endpoint for programmatic ticket classification.
+The application provides a REST API endpoint for programmatic ticket classification, allowing you to integrate the classification system with other applications or services.

 **Endpoint**: `/api/classify`

 **Method**: POST

+**Request Format**:
+- Content-Type: application/json
+- Required fields: `title` and `description`

-**Request Body**:
+**Request Body Example**:
 ```json
 {
   "title": "Cannot connect to WiFi",